SatyaCts/ant-sample/README.md

-# Sample Ant-based Java project to test
+# Sample Ant-based Java project to satyas demo test

 This is an example of Java project with Ant build file.